 Seasonal highlights to see at Kew and Wakehurst

-Discover the Orchid Festival at Kew Gardens
+Discover orchids at Kew Gardens

 While much of the garden’s attractions focus on the plants, The Hive at Kew highlights the life of bees.
 This large-scale installation is a seemingly chaotic yet highly ordered mesh of tubes fitted with 1,000 LED lights that glow in response to the vibrations made by bees in the garden, accompanied by a musical symphony.
 Set within a wildflower meadow, it’s a tingling sensory experience that highlights the intricacies and delicacy of our ever-busy eco systems.